dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 While sensors do provide a lot of information about the environment and your user there are issues to consider with their use

-These must be considered carefully

-As they will affect the level of trust of your users and also the amount of information you collect on them
+These must be considered carefully  as they will affect the level of trust of your users and also the amount of information you collect on them

 Also the performance of your application and associated battery drain